hynek/structlog/.github/CONTRIBUTING.md

 # How To Contribute

-First off, thank you for considering contributing to `structlog`!
+Thank you for considering contributing to `structlog`!
 It's people like *you* who make it such a great tool for everyone.

 This document intends to make contribution more accessible by codifying tribal knowledge and expectations.